 Unexpected shutdown at St. Francisville nuclear plant partially to blame for massive NOLA outage

-ST. FRANCISVILLE — A nuclear power plant in St. Francisville was one of two across the state that went down over the weekend, causing more than 100,000 people to lose power in New Orleans, WWL reported Monday.
+Entergy added that MISO entered its "load shed directive" during the outage, which is a last resort protocol that "helps prevent more extensive and prolonged power outages that could severely affect the reliability of the power grid for weeks or even months."
+Load shed temporarily interrupts the delivery of electricity to maintain the integrity of an electrical grid.

+"Several factors can lead to load shedding, including extreme weather, sharply increased electric demand, unplanned generation plant outages, transmission constraints, unexpected damage to equipment, unavailability of purchased power or a combination of these situations," Entergy explains on its website.

-River Bend Station unexpectedly tripped offline Sunday, Public Service Commissioner Davante Lewis said.
-According to WWL, this outage happened at the same time as a scheduled outage at Waterford 3 in Killona on the west bank of St. Charles Parish.
+In regards to Sunday's outage, which was affected by the outage at River Bend and a scheduled outage at Waterford 3 in Killona on the west bank of St. Charles Parish, Entergy said its models "did not show the need for load shed."

-Both outages happened at once and there was not enough energy in the region to meet demand.
-As a result, more than 100,000 customers lost electricity during the series of rolling blackouts Sunday, including 52,000 in the city of New Orleans and thousands in Jefferson, St. Bernard, Plaquemines, St. Tammany and Washington parishes.
+"MISO uses a different model and has a broader view of system conditions, which MISO is able to see due to its status as the regional transmission coordinator.
+Entergy had been monitoring load conditions due to warmer than typical weather, but as noted, its models did not show the need for load shed," the power company said.

 MISO manages the electrical grid in portions of 15 states, including Louisiana in the South and Midwest, and parts of Canada.